Gardening Advice

 How to grow herbs indoors

-• If artificial light was slightly recommended for growing veggies indoors, then with herbs is almost mandatory.
-Most of them require a lot of strong sunlight in order to thrive and that can be difficult to maintain, especially in the winter.
+• If artificial light was slightly recommended for growing veggies indoors, then herbs are almost mandatory.
+Most of them require a lot of strong sunlight to thrive and that can be difficult to maintain, especially in the winter.
 Buy a couple of fluorescent lights and use them for all the plants.

 • Plant each herb in a different container.